The Scuba TrustDiving With Disabilities

 Weightless and relaxed, freedom from a wheelchair or mobility aid, divers can for a short while forget the world above water and share their experiences with a supportive group of qualified buddies.
 Scuba diving can be enjoyed by virtually anyone, regardless of physical ability.
 Enjoy a unique sense of freedom as you are transported into a world of near weightlessness.
 Visit tropical coral reefs, historic shipwrecks or just marvel in the wonderful aquatic life found beneath the waves.
 The possibilities are endless and every dive will immerse you in your own brand new and unique underwater adventure.
 The new sights, sounds and sensations on each dive will make it an incredible experience that you will always remember.

-The aim of the Trust is to provide a level playing field by arranging training and obtaining funding to subsidise applicants who, due to disability, encounter difficulty in finding suitable instruction and who may face a greater outlay for training and recreational diving after certification.
+The aim of the Trust is to provide a level playing field by arranging training using PADI Adaptive Techniques and BSAC Diving For All principles along with obtaining funding to subsidise applicants who, due to long or short-term disability, encounter difficulty in finding suitable instruction and who may face a greater outlay for training and recreational diving after certification.
 The Scuba Trust relies on donations to ensure we can continue our work to enable our disabled friends to learn to snorkel and scuba dive.

 I’ve been training and diving recreationally with the team at The Scuba Trust since 2014 and can honestly say it’s one of the best decisions I have made.
 The team are extremely knowledgeable but are also very friendly and approachable which makes learning enjoyable.Dee